BohdanKoleiko/react-projects/README.md

 <h1>About</h1>
-This repository shows projects that I worked with while learning React.
+This repository shows the projects I'm working on during React course.

 <h2>Table of Contents</h2>
 <ul>